What is blood sacrifice in the Bible? What is it for?

 In Exodus 20:24 (ESV), God instructed the Israelites to make an altar and “sacrifice on it [their] burnt offerings and…peace offerings.”

-For this reason, it was also sometimes called the thank offering, votive offering, or freewill offering (James Hastings et al., Dictionary of the Bible, 1909).
+For this reason, it was sometimes called the thank offering, votive offering, or freewill offering 9.

 Peace offering was the only one in which the people could eat the flesh.
-And unlike the Passover, it was not celebrated once but any time of the year (154.1).
+And unlike the Passover, it was not celebrated on a particular day but at any time of the year 7.

 Just like the burnt offering, the animals for peace offerings were chosen from the herd or the flock.
-They were to be without blemish because “no deformed animal could fitly represent the Prince of Peace” (154.2).
+They had to be without blemish because “no deformed animal could fitly represent the Prince of Peace” 8.

 Then, he had to separate the fat from the different organs of the body, and the priest would burn it on the altar of burnt offerings.